 "See that island there?
 That was one of the shots from James Bond's Thunderball," Tom explained over the radio.

 When it came to handling Ruff Life, Cap was impressive.
 He learned quickly, and if he was ever frightened he never showed it.
 Cap took to his role like a fish to water, forgive the obvious.
-He fixed problems as they came up, heeded the advice of more experienced Captains, and even stopped touting his Marine Engineer license (to keep me from adding 'correspondence course' most likely).
+He fixed problems as they came up, heeded advice from more experienced Captains, and even stopped touting his Marine Engineer license (to prevent me from adding '"Through correspondence courses," most likely).

 Joking aside, when it came to Necessity being the mother of invention, Cap was the best I've seen.
 The only thing that worried me was the hardware left over after he finished a project.

-"Don't you need these?"
-I'd ask while collecting nuts and bolts before he could toss them over the side, visualizing Ruff Life suddenly falling apart at the seams like a cartoon.
+"Are you SURE you don't need these?"
+I'd ask while snatching up nuts and bolts before he could toss them over the side; visualizing Ruff Life one day falling apart at the seams like a cartoon.

-(Photo note: the authorities came by one day and issued a warning for not having an anchor light for other boats to spot in the anchorage, so Cap crafted one using a mayonnaise jar.)
+(Photo note: the authorities stopped and issued a warning for not having an anchor light for other boats to spot in the anchorage, so Cap crafted one using a mayonnaise jar.)

-Cap was a tall cool drink of water who exuded confidence bordering on arrogance, which merely contributed to the roguish persona I'd read about in romance novels.
-His signature look included a silver-wrapped, black shark tooth necklace, cargo shorts with lots of pockets and, of course, his aviators.
+Cap exuded confidence bordering on arrogance, which merely contributed to the roguish persona I'd read about in romance novels.
+His signature look included a silver-wrapped, black shark's tooth necklace, cargo shorts with lots of pockets and, of course, his Aviator sunglasses.

 The heat was taking its toll on us all, but it bothered me more than Cap.
-In comparison, other Mates looked fresh and put-together, and handled their duties with aplomb; which didn't do much for my confidence.
+In comparison, other First Mates looked fresh and put-together, and handled their duties with aplomb; eroding my confidence even more.

 Cap did remind me, often, that I was a capable woman who could drive the boat, handle the dinghy and snorkel with confidence if I really wanted to; which reminded me of something Dad always said: